-And Marshall Crossman who uses spontaneity and motion to create his lush brushwork with emphasis placed on the changing light and and illumination on the landscape.
-The figures combined with the artist desire to create emotion allows for a contemporary composition heavily influenced buy the Bay Area figurative painters.
+Marshall Crossman who uses spontaneity and motion to create his lush brushwork with emphasis placed on the changing light and illumination on the landscape also relies on the teachings of the Impressionist Movement.
+The figures combined with the artist’s desire to create emotion allow for a contemporary composition heavily influenced by the Bay Area figurative painters.

 Tom Rossetti Giverny Repast Acrylic on canvas 36 x 38

-And Tom Roseetti’s Botanics Series combining his classical training with contemporary influences.
+And Tom Rossetti’s Botanics Series combining his classical training with contemporary influences.

-In this series Rossetti seems to create dreamlike landscapes and atmospheres through an interplay of application of bold light and colour working in varying degrees of abstraction to create a contemporary body of work yet still reminiscent of artist Claude Monet’s water lilies.
+In this series, Rossetti seems to create dreamlike landscapes and atmospheres through an interplay of application of bold light and color working in varying degrees of abstraction to create a contemporary body of work yet still reminiscent of artist Claude Monet’s water lilies.

 If you would like to check out our contemporary wall sculpture luxury art pieces in Mac Soho, click here.